-On April 26 President Trump issued an Executive Order directing the U.S. Department of the Interior to review all national monuments larger than 100,000 acres and established since 1996—27 monuments in all.
-This "review" is nothing less than an all out assault on America's public lands legacy by President Trump and Interior Secretary Ryan Zinke at the request of the oil and gas, coal, mining, grazing, and timber industries.
-To roll back these protections would be an unprecedented, and possibly even illegal, attack on America’s public lands heritage.
+On April 26, 2017 President Trump issued an Executive Order directing the U.S. Department of the Interior to review all national monuments larger than 100,000 acres and established since 1996—27 monuments in all.
+This "review" was nothing less than an all out assault on America's public lands legacy by President Trump and then-Interior Secretary Ryan Zinke at the request of the oil and gas, coal, mining, grazing, and timber industries.
+The resulting roll-back of protections at Bears Ears (reduced by 85 percent) and Grand Staircase-Escalante (reduced by nearly half) National Monuments are an unprecedented, and possibly even illegal, attack on America’s public lands heritage.

 The 30 affected Wildernesses include: Dark Canyon, Worthington Mountains, Cache Creek, Snow Mountain, Cedar Roughs, Soda Mountain, Craters of the Moon, Monarch, Golden Trout, Lime Canyon, Jumbo Springs, Paiute, Grand Wash Cliffs, Mount Logan, Mount Trumbull, Sheephole Valley, Trilobite, Clipper Mountain, Bigelow Cholla Gardens, Piute Mountains, Cadiz Dunes, San Gorgonio, Magic Mountain, Pleasant View Ridge, San Gabriel, Sheep Mountain, North Maricopa Mountains, South Maricopa Mountains, Table Top, and Paria Canyon-Vermillion Cliffs.